yoo2001818/kkiro.kr/posts/1-i-ve-just-started-the-blog.md

 I'll write detailed article about it later.

 # Multilingual support?
-I'm planning to make multilingual support for this blog to support Korean.
+I made simple multilingual support for this blog to support Korean.
-Probably later.
+It was pretty hard to edit the code to do multilingual support, since almost every code had to be modified.

+It simply separates the site with languages, which can be switched using the button on the top right.